RODNEY L. HURST, SR. - THE STRUGGLE CONTINUES!

 Civil Rights Activist | Black Historian | Author

-In addition, the documentary "Ax Handle Saturday: 50 Years Later" is based on his book.
-As a teenager during the Civil Rights Movement, Hurst's leadership is also the subject of a chapter in the Scholastic book, Ten True Tales: Young Civil Rights Heroes written for Third Graders to Seventh Graders and ages 8 to 12.
+The documentary “Ax Handle Saturday: 50 Years Later” is based on his book.
+Hurst's leadership as a teenager during the Civil Rights Movement is also the subject of a chapter in the Scholastic book Ten True Tales: Young Civil Rights Heroes, written for Third Graders to Seventh Graders and ages 8 to 12.

 Hurst served on the Jacksonville Civil Rights Task Force and chaired the Sub-Committee on the Civil Rights timeline for Jacksonville, which the Jacksonville City Council codified.
 Hurst speaks extensively on Civil Rights, Black History, and Racism.
-He was the featured speaker for the City of Jacksonville's 23rd Annual Martin Luther King Breakfast; the Nassau County Annual Martin Luther King Breakfast; the Brevard County NAACP Branch Freedom Fund Dinner; and the City of Deltona's Black History Luncheon.
-In addition, he was the keynote speaker at the Induction Ceremony of Harriette and Harry T. Moore into the Florida Civil Rights Hall of Fame.
+He was the featured speaker for the City of Jacksonville's 23rd Annual Martin Luther King Breakfast, the Nassau County Annual Martin Luther King Breakfast, the Brevard County NAACP Branch Freedom Fund Dinner, and the City of Deltona's Black History Luncheon.
+In addition, Hurst was the keynote speaker at the Induction Ceremony of Harriette and Harry T. Moore in the Florida Civil Rights Hall of Fame.
+He speaks extensively on Black History and the Civil Rights Movement.

-Hurst has two sons, Rodney II (Vandlyn) and Todd.
-Rodney II is the father of two daughters, Marquiette (Mar-Kita) and Jasmine.
-Hurst's eldest granddaughter Marquiette and her husband Kyle are the parents of Everly Ann, Hurst's first great-grand.
-His youngest granddaughter Jasmine is a graduate of the Alvin Ailey Dance School in New York, where she works and lives.
-He worships at First Baptist Church of Oakland, in Jacksonville, and The Bethel Church, also in Jacksonville.
+Hurst is the father of two sons, Rodney II (Vandlyn) and Todd, and is the grandfather of Marquiette (Mar-Kita) and Jasmine, Rodney II's daughters.
+Hurst's eldest granddaughter, Marquiette, and her husband, Kyle, are the parents of Everly Ann, Hurst's first great-grandchild.
+His youngest granddaughter, Jasmine, graduated from the Alvin Ailey Dance School in New York, where she lives and works.
+He worships at the First Baptist Church of Oakland in Jacksonville.

 Picture